czyys/dustforceguide/README.md

 Buffering refers to pressing or holding down a key to start an action before the condition for its start have been met.
 Once they’re met the action begins immediately.

-In Dustforce you can buffer any action (but not in any situation) not related to dashing.
+In Dustforce you can buffer any action (but not in any situation) not related to dashing, so it concerns both movement and combat.
 Some examples:

 * Holding down ‘jump’ while the windup animation of a heavy attack is still in progress.
 When it finishes you begin the jump.
 * Holding down ‘jump’ when out of aircharges and getting close to a wall.
 Once you’re close enough you start a walljump.